gop50k/JS_training/JS_training/README.md

 initial commit

-This is my practice to JavaScript
+This is my practice to JavaScript and jQuery.